rust-stuco/lectures/week5/ownership_p2.md

 > "His blade works so smoothly that the ox does not feel it." - The Dextrous Butcher

-* Understand the borrow checker, and you'll
+* Understand the borrow checker, and you'll speak its language fluently:
-    * Fix errors with ease
-    * Craft elegant, efficient solutions
+    * "My program is unsafe, and here's how I'll fix it"
+    * And occasionally...
+        * "My program is actually safe, let me tell you why"

 <!-- Work so smoothly the borrow checker does not feel it :-) -->